Gemara for Tisha B’Av—Explanation and Inspiration | Aleph Beta

 The Jewish people were faced with an existential threat during the Romans’ attack and siege of Jerusalem.
 Rabbi Yochanan ben Zakkai’s requests were his strategy for combating and overcoming that threat.
 Why did he think that his three seemingly unrelated requests would be the recipe for the Jewish people to survive the destruction of the Beit Hamikdash?
 In this video, Rabbi David Fohrman, explores the story of Rabbi Yochanan ben Zakkai and the Sages of Yavneh, including one of their most famous debates, and provides magnificent insight into the persistence of Jewish survival.

-play buttonYochanan Ben Zakkai and Yavneh: The Secret of Jewish Survival
+play buttonYochanan Ben Zakkai And Yavneh: The Secret Of Jewish Survival